flexcompute/tidy3d/docs/index.rst

 Tidy3D is a software package for solving extremely large electrodynamics problems using the finite-difference time-domain (FDTD) method.
 It can be controlled through either an `open source python package <https://github.com/flexcompute/tidy3d>`_ or a `web-based graphical user interface <https://tidy3d.simulation.cloud>`_.

+This python API allows you to:

+* Programmatically define FDTD simulations.
+* Submit and manage simulations running on Flexcompute's servers.
+* Download and postprocess the results from the simulations.

 Get Started
 ===========